 Students receive free admission to all sports besides football and men’s basketball.

-From residence halls to off-campus apartments, take a look at the resources and information we have collected to help your student find the perfect fit.
+From residence halls to off-campus apartments, there are plenty of options to help your student find the perfect fit.

-UCLA Housing & Hospitality Services manages all on-campus housing.
-With 23 communities open for the 2020-21 academic year, living on campus is a great option for continuing and new students alike.
+UCLA Housing Services manages all on-campus housing.
+Living on campus is a great option for continuing and new students alike.

 For information regarding the matching and assignment process, accepting the Housing offer, change of assignment, and special accommodations, please visit the Housing Assignment Information website.